MagnaChain/MagnaChain-dev-master/README.md

 ## Download

-To post the game on MagnaChain, you need an RPC client, which can be downloaded at:
+To publish the game on MagnaChain, you need an RPC client, which can be downloaded at:

 Https://developers.magnachain.co/article/downloads/

-Choose your own version
+Choose your own version according to your system environment

 ## Get the address

 Run the following command in the MagnaChain directory

-Enter on the Windows platform:
+For Windows platform, enter:

     Magnachain-cli.exe -rpcconnect=nodeIp -rpcuser=user -rpcpassword=pwd -rpcport=port getnewaddress

-Enter on the Linux /mac OS platform:
+For Linux / Mac OS platform, enter:

     Chmod +x loadlib.sh
     ./loadlib.sh